ANYbotics/elevation_mapping/README.md

 * **`enable_visibility_cleanup`** (bool, default: true)

-    Enable visibility cleanup.
-This runs a separate thread to remove elements in the map based on the visibility constraint.
+    Enable/disable a separate thread that removes elements from the map which are not visible anymore, by means of ray-tracing, originating from the sensor frame.

 * **`visibility_cleanup_rate`** (double, default: 1.0)